 - Abbi’s Instagram account

-ANNOUNCER: Welcome to The Hear Me Out [CC] Podcast, a show where you’ll hear from inspiring people in and around the deaf community, and from your host, Ahmed Khalifa.
+Announcer: Welcome to The Hear Me Out!
+[CC] Podcast, a show where you’ll hear from inspiring people in and around the d/Deaf community, and from your host, Ahmed Khalifa.

 So, let’s not waste any time, let’s get into it with interview with Abbi Brown.